 The artist has been working for several months in residence at the Musée de la Briqueterie (Langueux, Côtes d’Armor).
 With the idea of developing an organic and wet language, she is creating a series of sculptures in the museum’s workshops, facing the sea.
 The reading of Hodgson’s “The Thing in the Seaweed” and the context of her work plunge her into an atmosphere where subaquatic textures come to life.
 This is the atmosphere that gives birth to the series of sculptures “NAEVUS”.

 The artist explains that “Naevus is Latin for both mole and skin disease, and the border between the two allows me to give color to my black sculptures in their expression.
 The black stoneware sculptures are glazed point by point, giving the appearance of a viscous and living epidermis.
 Naevus imposes a maritime landscape that survives the passage of a wave, which leaves behind the remains of an archaeology of the living.
 A return to the state of a marine mollusk, which is nevertheless at our origin.
 Naevus like a point of Beauty which will remain after our passage. ”

 We decide to help her to continue this project by supporting the creation of a large fresco in monumental format, composed of 12 paintings.
-This ceramic fresco with wet and iodine reflections will be presented at the « Terre Dièse » exhibition at the Musée de la Briqueterie from June 5 to October 16, 2021.

 The residency for the creation of these pieces is planned at the Musée de la Briqueterie in Langueux for a period of two months over the period of November 2020 to January 2021.